 It’s time to cut yourself some slack and take care of yourself or all your efforts to be a ‘good mummy’ are at risk of being high-jacked by mummy burnout.
 This is a state of total exhaustion – physical, emotional and spiritual – brought on by unrelenting stress.
 When we burn out, we feel we have nothing left to give.
 Dr Kathleen Kendall Tackett, author of ‘The Hidden Feelings of Motherhood’ describes burnout as a loss of enthusiasm, energy, idealism, perspective and purpose.
 She says that burning out is like the feeling you get when trying to run a marathon at full speed.

-Give yourself a head start in the energy stakes, and maintain your energy levels until the afternoon, by eating a nutritious breakfast; avoid empty calories – sweets and junk food will not sustain your energy and may cause mood changes as your blood sugar levels fluctuate; opt for healthy snacks such as fresh fruit or vegetables, avocadoes, boiled eggs, cheese and crackers or try our organic and natural ‘health food’ Boobie Bikkies.
+Give yourself a head start in the energy stakes, and maintain your energy levels until the afternoon, by eating a nutritious breakfast; avoid empty calories – sweets and junk food will not sustain your energy and may cause mood changes as your blood sugar levels fluctuate; opt for healthy snacks such as fresh fruit or vegetables, avocadoes, boiled eggs, cheese and crackers or try our nourishing, natural Boobie Foods, especially created for breastfeeding Mums.
 Include fish in your diet: deep-sea fish such as salmon, tuna and mackerel are rich in DHA, a fatty acid important in maintaining the nervous system, or an Omega supplement.

 Studies show that a mother’s DHA levels become depleted as her body provides for the developing infant during pregnancy and breastfeeding, and low levels of DHA can lead to reduced concentrations of serotonin, which has been linked to depression.